 Added by Cindy High on February 6, 2014 at 2:30pm — No Comments

 A dear friend recently lost his father.
 His dad had a debilitating illness that lasted a decade.
 When a parent declines, and often the roles reverse, you grieve over time for the parent you have lost.
-You may assume that you have already mourned your loss, so it can be incredibly shocking to…Continue
+You may assume that you have already mourned your loss, so it can be incredibly shocking to learn that after the death, the loss is piercingly painful.

 Added by Robbie Miller Kaplan on February 3, 2014 at 8:00am — No Comments